-Vanguard offers a few ESG funds with low expense ratios.
+Vanguard and Charityvest offer a few ESG funds with low expense ratios.
 Schwab also has ESG funds, but they're unreasonably expensive.

-- If you want the global market portfolio, use Vanguard because only Vanguard offers an international bond index.
+- If you want the global market portfolio, use Vanguard or Charityvest because they offer an international bond index.

-- If you want ESG funds, use Vanguard.
+- If you want ESG funds, use Vanguard or Charityvest.

 - If you want to invest in a specific market that only one provider offers, use that provider.

 - Otherwise, any provider is a good choice.

 Schwab and Greater Horizons allow donors to appoint an investment advisor who can invest in things other than the pre-selected funds.
 Their program guidelines (links: Greater Horizons, Schwab (p.
 11–14)) dictate what investments are allowed.